Captain-Wet-Beard/Captain-Wet-Beard/README.md

 ## Hey there, Captain Wet Beard here.
 Welcome to my GitHub page!

 I'm a full time indie game dev using the Blazium Engine.

+Every project I contribute to supports Linux.

 Have more fun, write more code 🤍

-Every public project I contribute to supports Linux and is under a FOSS license.